-In answering the questions How much? and How many?, some quantifiers can only go with countable nouns (friends, cups, people), some quantifiers can only go with uncountable nouns (sugar, tea, money), and some quantifiers can be used with any type of noun.
+To answer the questions How much? and How many? certain quantifiers can be used with countable nouns (friends, cups, people), others with uncountable nouns (sugar, tea, money) and still others will all types of nouns.

 |a little||no, none, not any||a few|